 Associate Director, Moores Cancer Center

-Our medical oncologists (including Dr. Ezra Cohen, pictured here) work with a multidisciplinary team to determine the most effective treatment for each patient.
+Our medical oncologists (including Dr. Ezra Cohen, pictured here) work with your care team to determine the most effective treatment.

 Diagnosing and Treating HPV Cancers